OpenBB-finance/OpenBB/gamestonk_terminal/log_collection.md

 # Log Collection Feature

-## 1. Contribution
+## 1. Purpose

+**CONTRIBUTE**

-Code is not the only way you can contribute on improving GamestonkTerminal.
+Code is not the only way you can contribute to improve GamestonkTerminal.

 You can help GamestonkTerminal Team by enabling reports about your usage and errors.

-No Personal Identifiable Information are collected (PII).
+No Personal Identifiable Information is collected (PII).

-Without these information we won't be able to :
+Without this information we won't have much visibility on what are the :
-- Focus on most used features
+- Most used features
-- Detect and fix errors (not everyone has the time to report bugs)
+- Most common errors
+- OS + Python version : specific incompatibilities

 Personal Identifiable Information : PII is anything that can link you to the data (IP/E-mail/Credentials...)

-**ISSUE**
+**CHALLENGE**

-GamestonkTerminal is an onsite application : that you install on your computer.
+GamestonkTerminal is an on-site application : that you install on your computer.

 On a contrary of a web application that can track the usage of every button and page.